goldobin/rcm/TASKS.md

 # Tasks

-Implement `distribute-slots` command

-Implement proper error handling while running external processes

-Check process is actually running, and executable is a redis-server while determining is node running
+Check node's process is actually running, and executable is a redis-server in `Node::IsUp`

 Refactor commands: move to separate files, use factory

+Add flag to `create` command which will signalize to perform `start` and `distribute-slots` with default parameters (or parameters specified in env vars) right after cluster start

+Add `cli-each` command shich will perform the same operation on each known cluster node

 Add master/slave count info to the `list` output